What is a Cherished Plate?

 One of the best examples of the cherished private number plate is the iconic A 1 car registration.

 History of the Iconic A 1 Private Plate

-In 1903, Earl Russell queued outside the London County Council office apparently all night so he could be the first to secure the A 1 number plate.
+In 1903, Earl Russell queued outside the London County Council office, apparently all night, so that he could be the first to secure the A 1 number plate.
 He was successful in his task and beat his rival by 5 seconds.
 Now, that is dedication!

 Later on, the Chairman of the London County Council acquired the number plate, which then was sold to Mr George Pettyt in 1907, along with the car.
 He held the A 1 number plate for a good few years – simply transferring it onto each new vehicle he owned each time.

 In 1950, after Mr George Pettyt’s death, it was left to Mr Laker in the will – under one condition – that he keep the A 1 private number plate until he passed away himself.
 Mr Laker kept this promise and in 1970, upon his death, Dunlop Tyres purchased the private number plate.
 They donated £2,500 to a charity which looked after Guide Dogs as Mr Laker had wished for.